 Yet the next resistance into 81.30 was never quite reached prior to sagging back below 80.00 and recently even the 77.00 area.
 That left next support in the 75.00 area that had been recently violated as well (likely on the sustained energy market recovery), with the US DOLLAR strength putting it back up near that area prior to slipping once again.

-While the lower support remains into recently retested 73.00-72.70 support this side of the more major 70.50-.00, current US DOLLAR strength had seen it squeeze back above 75.00 prior to current slippage.
+While the lower support remains into recently retested 73.00-72.70 support this side of the more major 70.50-.00, the previous US DOLLAR strength had seen it squeeze back above 75.00 prior to current slippage back below it.
+That is likely on the sustained CRUDE OIL strength, which is supporting a more robust bid in the RUBLE as evidenced by USD/RUB dropping back down into the low end of 73.00-72.70 prior to rebounding on recent CRUDE OIL weakening.